Tensor-Efficient High-Dimensional Q-learning: Introduction

 \section{Introduction}

-Value function estimation is the basic computational challenge in reinforcement learning, where agents must measure the expected cumulative rewards associated with states or state-action pairs to guide optimal decision-making \citep{sutton2018reinforcement, bellman1957dynamic, bertsekas1996neuro}.
-The value function serves as the core mechanism for translating environmental rewards into actionable policies, with theoretical foundations based on dynamic programming and Markov Decision Processes \citep{puterman1994markov, bertsekas1996neuro, szepesvari2010algorithms}.
-Accurate value estimation is therefore critical for effective long-term decision-making in practical applications such as medical diagnosis and robotic control, where each decision influences both immediate outcomes and future possibilities.
+Value function estimation is the basic computational challenge in reinforcement learning, where agents must evaluate the expected cumulative rewards associated with states or state-action pairs to guide optimal decision-making \citep{sutton2018reinforcement, bellman1957dynamic, bertsekas1996neuro}.
+The value function provides the fundamental link between observed rewards and long-term planning, with theoretical foundations rooted in dynamic programming and Markov Decision Processes \citep{puterman1994markov, bertsekas1996neuro, szepesvari2010algorithms}.
+Recent work has further revealed structural properties of value functions that can be exploited for efficient learning \citep{dadashi2019value, yang2020harnessing}.

-However, when reinforcement learning is applied to high-dimensional state-action spaces, value function estimation faces major computational and statistical challenges.
-The curse of dimensionality leads to an exponential increase in the number of parameters that must be learned, making storage and computation impossible \citep{bellman1957dynamic, szepesvari2010algorithms, powell2007approximate}.
-At the same time, sample efficiency becomes a major concern as agents require extensive interactions with the environment to achieve adequate performance.
-In medical decision-making, each interaction may involve costly clinical trials or risk patient safety \citep{ghavamzadeh2015bayesian, gottesman2019guidelines}, while in robotics, frequent physical trials risk equipment damage, incur large operational costs, and raise safety concerns in real-world deployment \citep{kober2013reinforcement, dulac2021challenges}.
-These challenges highlight the importance of both parameter and sample efficiency for practical reinforcement learning.

-The evolution of value function approximation methods has progressed through several distinct phases, each addressing specific limitations of its predecessors.
-Classical tabular methods, shown by Q-learning, store and update values for each state-action pair directly from experience \citep{watkins1992q, sutton1988learning, littman1996generalization}.
-These methods work well in low-dimensional, discrete environments such as maze navigation and simple games, providing theoretical guarantees of convergence under sufficient exploration \citep{tsitsiklis1994asynchronous}.
-As computational demands grew, linear function approximation emerged as an early solution for high-dimensional problems, mapping state-action pairs to predefined feature vectors and learning linear combinations of weights \citep{gordon1995stable, bradtke1996linear, tsitsiklis1997analysis}.
-The introduction of deep reinforcement learning brought neural networks as powerful approximators, with Deep Q-Networks (DQN) achieving human-level performance in Atari games \citep{mnih2015human} and methods like DDPG working well in continuous control tasks \citep{lillicrap2015continuous, schulman2015trust}.
-More recently, structured approaches have emerged, including low-rank matrix methods that compress Q-functions via singular value decomposition \citep{farahmand2008regularized, jin2020provably, shah2020sample} and tensor-based methods that capture multi-dimensional interactions \citep{kolda2009tensor, sidiropoulos2017tensor, li2010scalable, tsai2021tensor, rozada2024tensor}.